Miriam Menzel is program manager at the Alfred Landecker Foundation.

 Previously, Miriam studied history, literature and theology in Berlin and Leicester (UK) and worked on the development of the digital subject portals H-Soz-Kult and Clio Online at Humboldt University.

-She is also an event moderator and volunteers in the Evangelical Church.
+She is also an event moderator and volunteers in the Protestant Church.